DesyncTheThird/corne-keymap/readme.md

 For longer magic outputs, (e.g. `W -> WITH`) there is a short window (default 500ms) in which `Backspace` will delete the entire magic output (i.e. `WITH -> W` rather than `WITH -> WIT`).
 Pressing any other key will instantly close this window.

+On QWERTY and Basic modes, both dynamic keys are overridden to only have repeat functionality.

 ## OLEDs
 (128x64 OLEDs)